hay/chantek/README.md

     CACHEABLE = True

-This will save every unique URL query to an in-memory cache.
+This will save every unique URL query to an configured cache.

+## Caching
+Currently there are two caching options: in-memory (this simply saves stuff to a dict), or [Redis](http://redis.io).
+Optionally, an expire timeout can be given in seconds.
+See the `config.py` file for instructions on how to configure your cache.

 ## TODO
 Things that are not working yet and should be done: